glennbechdevops/terraform-s3-website/README.md

 * Use terraform destroy to remove the infrastructure
 * Look at the variable again, insert a default value for it (Find out how)
 * Run ```terraform apply```one more time, you are not asked for the value for bucket_name.
 Why?

-*
+Finished early?

 * FlipClass: Look at Terraform modules https://developer.hashicorp.com/terraform/language/modules
 * FlipClass: Look at the module you used in this module in github
 * FlipClass: Look at the S3 resource documentation https://registry.terraform.io/providers/hashicorp/aws/3.36.0/docs/resources/s3_bucket
-* FlipClass: an you make your own S3 Website module, based on mine, make it a bit different?
+* FlipClass: an you make your own S3 Website module in your own github repo? -  based on mine, make it a bit different?

 ##
 Conclusion